awsdocs/amazon-eks-user-guide/doc_source/pod-id-agent-setup.md

          This configuration sets the `IPv4` address to be the only address used by the agent\.

-   1. To apply the new configuration by replacing the CoreDNS pods, choose **Save changes**\.
+   1. To apply the new configuration by replacing the EKS Pod Identity Agent pods, choose **Save changes**\.

-      Amazon EKS applies changes to the EKS Add\-ons by using a *rollout* of the Kubernetes Deployment for CoreDNS\.
-You can track the status of the rollout in the **Update history** of the add\-on in the AWS Management Console and with `kubectl rollout status deployment/coredns --namespace kube-system`\.
+      Amazon EKS applies changes to the EKS Add\-ons by using a *rollout* of the Kubernetes `DaemonSet` for EKS Pod Identity Agent\.
+You can track the status of the rollout in the **Update history** of the add\-on in the AWS Management Console and with `kubectl rollout status daemonset/eks-pod-identity-agent --namespace kube-system`\.

       `kubectl rollout` has the following commands: